 - A Growing Affection starts each book with a series of shorter arcs which lead into a longer arc at the end.
 The exception is book 3, which is a set of four medium length arcs.

-- But the books were planned as a seven-book arc from the beginning, which meant that many events in the first two books integrated seamlessly into the overall Myth Arc (the biggest one being Tom Riddle's Diary was actually a Horcrux.
+- This was intentional on the creator's part, as the books were planned as a seven-book arc from the beginning, which meant that many events in the first two books integrated seamlessly into the overall Myth Arc (the biggest one being Tom Riddle's Diary was actually a Horcrux.